Appeals court sides with California on order to make Uber and Lyft drivers employees

 “Today’s ruling means that if the voters don’t say Yes on Proposition 22, rideshare drivers will be prevented from continuing to work as independent contractors, putting hundreds of thousands of Californians out of work and likely shutting down ridesharing throughout much of the state,” Uber spokesman Noah Edwardsen said.

 “This ruling makes it more urgent than ever for voters to stand with drivers and vote yes on Prop.
-22,” Lyft spokesman Julie Wood said.
+22,” Lyft spokesperson Julie Wood said.

 The company said it is considering all of its legal options, including appealing to the state supreme court.